Icy Worm Pond

 What happens when you cover the bottom of a plate with water and place a sugar cube on the plate?
 After a few minutes, the sugar in the cube will vanish!
 That’s because the sugar molecules easily dissolve into the water.

-Now, if you first add sugar to water and boil it, you create a supersaturated sugar solution (aka simple syrup) that is chock full of sugar molecules.
-When you place a sugar cube in a cup of simple syrup, it will get wet but won’t dissolve.
-That's because there’s no more space for sugar molecules in the supersaturated solution.
+How can you make a water solution that won't melt a sugar cube?
+Start by adding sugar to water and boiling it.
+What you create is a supersaturated sugar solution (aka simple syrup).
+It's called "supersaturated" because it simply cannot hold any more sugar molecules.
+Now if you cover the bottom of a dish with this solution and add a sugar cube, the cube will get wet -- but won’t dissolve.
+That's because there’s no more space for sugar molecules in the solution.

 When you add anything coated with sugar (like a sour gummy worm) to a supersaturated sugar solution, the sugar molecules in the solution will release and attach themselves to the sugar on the worms, creating even bigger crystals.
 It's as if the gummy worms have magnets inside them!

 These large crystals form because there is more sugar than water in a supersaturated solution.
 As the water gradually evaporates and turns from a liquid to a gas, crystals form and fuse together.

 Sound fun?
 Let's try it for ourselves by making a supersaturated sugar solution from powdered sugar.
 We'll add sour gummy worms and sugar cubes to create an “icy” pond where a sugar crystal surface will form, “freezing” your worms into place.

 - 1 pound box Dixie Crystals Powdered Sugar

 - 10 - 15 Dixie Crystals Sugar Cubes